strt/bricks/readme.md

 ```

 ## Custom configuration
-For custom advanced behavior of Bricks, you can create a `bricks.config.js` file in the root of your project directory.
+For custom advanced behavior of Bricks, create a `bricks.config.js` file in the root of your project directory.

 ```javascript
 // bricks.config.js